Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

   - The LLM evaluates the context and if tools are required, select and sequence tools.
   - The decision is sent back to the MCP Client and then MCP Client will execute tools via server.

-- Protocol Translation & Execution: The MCP Server executes the translated commands on target devices and returns results to the client.
+- Tool Execution: The MCP Server executes the translated commands on target devices and returns results to the client.

 - Result Aggregation & Feedback: The MCP Client collates tool outputs (success/failure logs) and forwards them to the LLM for summarization.